nikos-pap/Lab1-Graphics/README.md

 	- Fix InputController for Windows 11

 DONE:

+	- Abstract Renderer class
+		-- OpenGLRenderer implements Renderer
 	- SlangCompiler
+		-- Find a way to have the same shader utilized for all solutions(SLang).
+			--- Debug ShaderCompiler
+			--- Utilize SpirV shaders in OpenGL.
+Compare SpirV results by compiling GLSL to SpirV and slang to SpirV. \/
 	- Removed every shader reference from ApplicationController.
-All shader commands are in OpenGLShader \/
+All shader commands are in OpenGLShader
 	- Removed uniform variables and replaced them with Uniform Buffers.	-